Smoked Pork Tenderloin with Asian Rub Recipe

 Salt and freshly ground pepper to taste

 First, heat the Bradley Smoker to 220 degrees, then oil a rack well.
 For the one-pound tenderloin, the smoking time to an internal temperature of 160 degrees was about two hours.

 As always recommended, let it sit for a few minutes before slicing.

-In a bowl, whisk vinegar, chili sauce and lemon zest together.
-Next, add cucumber, carrot, radishes, onion and toss.
+In a bowl, whisk vinegar, chilli sauce and lemon zest together.
+Next, add cucumber, carrot, radishes, and onion then toss.
 After seasoning with salt and pepper, cover and chill for at least 2 hours.

 For service, drain the salad and top it with the cilantro and peanuts.